rust-lang/rfcs/text/0000-try-trait-v2.md

 Most importantly, for any type generic in its "output type" it's easy to produce a residual type using an uninhabited type.
 That works for `Option` -- no `NoneError` residual type needed -- as well as for the `StrandFail<T>` type from the experience report.
 And thanks to enum layout optimizations, there's no space overhead to doing this: `Option<!>` is a ZST, and `Result<!, E>` is no larger than `E` itself.
 So most of the time one will not need to define anything additional.

 In those cases where a separate type *is* needed, it's still easier to make a residual type because they're transient and thus can be opaque: there's no point at which a user is expected to *do* anything with a residual type other than convert it back into a known `Try` type.
 This is different from the previous design, where less-restrictive interconversion meant that anything could be exposed via a `Result`.
 That has lead to requests, [such as for `NoneError` to implement `Error`](https://github.com/rust-lang/rust/issues/46871#issuecomment-618186642), that are perfectly understandable given that the instances are exposed in `Result`s.
-As residual types aren't ever exposed like that, it would be fine for them to implement nothing but `FromTryResidual` (and probably `Debug`), making them cheap to define and maintain.
+As residual types aren't ever exposed like that, it would be fine for them to implement nothing but `FromResidual` (and probably `Debug`), making them cheap to define and maintain.

 ## Use of `!`